mukeshydv/SwiftEnvPlugin/README.md

 When you build your project using `swift build` or Xcode, the plugin will: 🌟🌟🌟

-1. Read the `swiftenv.json` file.
+1. Read the `swiftenv.json` file (or the file specified in the `.xcconfig` file).
 2. Fetch the values of the specified environment variables.
-3. Generate a `SwiftEnv.swift` file in the build directory.
+3. Generate a `SwiftEnv.swift` file in the build directory with the specified enum name and access modifier.
 4. Include the generated file in your build process.

 ### Access Generated Constants